kikuchiyo/device_connection_en/nonsdk/downstream/devices/set_points.md

-# Set device measure points
+# Set device measuring points

 **Note:** Set the parameters according to the output and input parameters in the TSL model.

 After a device receives a set device measure point request, it updates the device measure points according to the request.

+Downstream
 - TOPIC: /sys/{productKey}/{deviceKey}/thing/service/measurepoint/set

 - Reply TOPIC: /sys/{productKey}/{deviceKey}/thing/service/measurepoint/set_reply